-Before delving into factors influencing your decision to seek a diagnosis, you might want to read up on bipolar disorder, OCD, and depression, in the Go Ask Alice! archives.
+Before delving into factors influencing your decision to seek a diagnosis, you might want to read up on bipolar disorder, OCD, and depression.
 If you’d like to learn more about each kind of anxiety disorder, the National Institute of Mental Health (NIMH) is a great resource.
 Though these conditions may be worrisome to you, they can be managed with therapy (behavioral and cognitive), medication, or a combination of the two.
 As you may experience with your mother, determining the most effective and suitable treatment option(s) is often a process, not instantaneous.

 While it’s understood that family history increases a person's risk for each disorder stated above, it’s unclear how the genes for these disorders are passed down from one generation to the next.
 Studies have shown that adult relatives of people with bipolar disorder are ten times more at risk for bipolar disorder than those without a family history of the illness.
 For people who develop bipolar disorder, the average age of onset of symptoms is 18 years old for Bipolar-I disorder and mid-20s for Bipolar-II disorder.
 Similarly, OCD is linked to multiple genes and symptoms usually present when individuals are, on average, 19 years old.
 The average age of onset for depression is 32.5, while the average age of onset for anxiety varies based on the type of anxiety the person is experiencing.